Mon - Sun: 24 hours.

 Starting The Pressure Sore Claims Process

 We hope our guide on claiming compensation for pressure sores has helped.
 If you’d like to start the pressure sore compensation claims process, the simplest way to do so is to call us on 0800 6524 881.
-During your initial free consultation, your chances of being compensated will be reviewed and you’ll receive legal advice about your next steps.
+During your initial free consultation, your chances of being compensated will be reviewed, and you’ll receive legal advice about your next steps.
 We’ll provide this service whether you decide to proceed with a claim or not.

 Remember, if a medical negligence solicitor from our team takes you on as a client, you’ll benefit from their legal experience and expertise on a No Win No Fee basis.